Ready to take your education abroad?

 On-campus housing, student apartments, and homestays are just a few of the options which may be available on a study abroad program.
 Some programs offer a wide array of living arrangements, while others require you to participate in a homestay with a local family.
 Knowing the type of accommodations you want can help you to narrow down your top choice program.
 As you are searching keep these questions in mind, are all study abroad students housed together?
 Does the program help arrange housing, or are students expected to arrange it on their own?
 How far is the commute from your apartment to classes?
 Are meal plans available and/or included in the housing fee?

-We strongly advise you to narrow your program choice down to your top pick and an alternate.
+We strongly advise you to narrow your program choice down to your top pick.
+If you opt for a highly selective university, we recommend having an alternate.
 It is not usually necessary to apply to multiple programs as long as you meet the necessary prerequisites.
+Note the preliminary Barnard application will only allow you to apply to one program (per term).
 Remember an early application is to your benefit, as some popular programs fill before their posted deadline date.
 Most programs will make admissions decisions on a rolling basis.